tommi-vsalo/BlueTeamLab/README.md

 ### Windows Client
 The Windows Client virtual machine is based on **Windows 10 Pro**.
 The system is used without activation for educational purposes.
 Commercial use is not intended.
+Users are responsible for complying with Microsoft's licensing terms in their own environment.

 ### Ansible-Controller & Logging-Server
 Ubuntu Server is distributed under open source licenses.